paulkasidit/jacket_api/README.md

   grant_type: password,
   email: admin@admin.com,
   password: adminadmin,
-  client_id: (see the next step how to obtain it) <- uid,
+  client_id: (see the next section on how to obtain it) <- uid,
-  client_secret: (see the next step how to obtain it) <- secret }
+  client_secret: (see the next section on how to obtain it) <- secret }
   ```

+## Obtaining Secret and UID
-3. After the database is seeded,
+After the database is seeded,

  Open rails console